ilg-physics-ucsb/physics3l-manual/Lab3-Week2/Lab3-Week2.md

 3. Test your accelerometer axes.
 To do this begin recording data by pressing the play button in the module.
 Move your phone in each axis and take note of which accelerometer (x, y, or z) picks up data for each movement.
 Take note of this
 AVOCADO- Should I have them start at different amplitudes?
 I assume no
 4. Place your phone in the bag attached to your elastic.
 Note which accelerometer will be collecting vertical motion with your phone in this position.
-5. AVOCADO - So we want this or just the absolute graph.
-I feel its important to at least see how this works.
-6. The Absolute tab will have a graph that combines the data from each acceleromter to give an absolute acceleration graph.
+5. The Absolute tab will have a graph that combines the data from each acceleromter to give an absolute acceleration graph.
-7. Press the play button in the module to begin recording data.
+6. Press the play button in the module to begin recording data.
-8. Pull down your phone to stretch the rubber band and let go.
+7. Pull down your phone to stretch the rubber band and let go.
-9. Once your device stops oscillating pull out your phone and stop recording data.
+8. Once your device stops oscillating pull out your phone and stop recording data.
-10. Look at your data by pressing on the graph (AVOCADO for the accelerometer in the correct orientation).
-11. You can use two fingers to pan and zoom so that you see only the relevant data.

 Figure 11 shows your raw PhyPhox data.
 From left to right, the Acceleration module page, the full raw data for acceleration in the x direction, zoomed in data for acceleration in the x direction.

+AVOCADO Maybe we no longer need these figures?

 :::Figure:Figure
 :::row